roberto-goncalves/employee-manager/README.md

 ## 2 - Explanations:

+- It was used MongoRepository for most CRUD operations and another operations is in *Service, from Metric and from Employee
 - The configuration for mongodb connection is on config/MongoConfig.java, if you have a database accessed to localhost for example, just change there.
 The default value is mongodb:27017 (used in docker-compose)
 - The MetricFilter class will gather every request made to the api, and save it on mongodb
 - Integration tests is on src/tests
 - The logging is configured also on MetricFilter
+- The CSV file is loaded from the Spring Boot Application at runtime and inserted on MongoDB

+### The vRO Workflow

+- Starts with a Input: Organization -> Which is the param for querying the API, it can be just: finan (for Finance) or dev (for Development)
+- Next it saves every entry fetched from the API in a String Array and then is passed foward to the Foreach Workflow
+- Inside the Workflow it has a Create simple virtual machine, who expects a VMName which is traversed to every entry
+- The number of the results in the API GET request should be the number of VMs created

 ## 3 - Compile & Use API: